 Apparently, the main material of your drinking vessel has a direct effect on the flavor of coffee.
 For starters, it’s paramount to note that both coffee flavor and aroma are harder to detect at temperatures below 50 degrees Celsius (122 degrees Fahrenheit).
 To maximize your enjoyment, take care to use a vessel that can keep your coffee hotter than this threshold for the longest possible time.

 Fortunately, these days, there are electric self-warming mugs and tumblers that allow for precise temperature control.
-For instance, Ember Temperature Control Smart Mug lets you keep your drink at your preferred temperature between 49 to 63 degrees Celsius (120 to 145 degrees Fahrenheit).
+For instance, the Ember Temperature Control Smart Mug lets you keep your drink at your preferred temperature between 49 and 63 degrees Celsius (120 and 145 degrees Fahrenheit).
 You can do this through an app that connects to your phone via Bluetooth.
 With this product, you can ensure that your coffee’s temperature never goes below the threshold.